jcgras/adventureTravel/index.md

 ## What do we support in general?
 {: .no_toc }

-- Support for iOs and Android
+- Support for iOS and Android
 - React Native with JSX
 - Redux
 - Backend integration with Firebase